-While Biotin has been a popular supplement in recent years for healthy hair, nails, and skin, there are no clinical studies that show that takin Biotin (essentially, vitamin B7) helps with acne.
-In fact, there is actually a concern that taking biotin can reduce the intestinal absorption of Vitamin B5, therefore making the skin more fragile and acne prone (uh oh).
+While Biotin has been a popular supplement in recent years for healthy hair, nails, and skin, there are no clinical studies that show that taking Biotin (essentially, vitamin B7) helps with acne.
+In fact, there is actually a concern that taking biotin can reduce the intestinal absorption of Vitamin B5, therefore making the skin more fragile and acne-prone (uh oh).

 What is Biotin?

 Biotin, also known as vitamin B7 belongs to the group of B vitamins.
 It is naturally found in egg yolks salmon, and leafy greens or taken as a food supplement in capsules.
 A few small studies have suggested that it has a role in hair and nail growth, helping the hair to be longer and nails stronger.
 While these effects on hair and nails are not scientifically sound, Biotin may be the cause for more acne breakouts.